A note on the Long-Time behaviour of Stochastic McKean-Vlasov Equations with common noise: The case of a uniformly convex confinement potential

-\end{proof}
+} \end{proof}

-\begin{remarks}Some remarks are in order: \textbf{(1)} We recall that thanks to Proposition \ref{prop:p4}, the distance $\mathrm{d}_2^{\mathcal{P}(\R^d)}( P_0, \widebar P)$ is finite because $P_0 \in L_2(\mathcal{P}(\R^d))$ in the sense of Definition \ref{D3}; \textbf{(2)} Common noise doesn't ruin the usual convergence results.
-It makes sense because the common noise mainly acts like a drift term in Equation \eqref{SMKV} and should not make the usual convergence results go haywire. \end{remarks}
+The previous result proves that common noise does not ruin the usual convergence results.
+It makes sense because the common noise is finite-dimensional and mainly acts like a drift term in Equation \eqref{eq:main} and should not make the usual convergence results go haywire.